 - Low-income communities tend to have a deficit of green spaces and tree cover.
-This will become increasingly problematic as temperatures rise over time due to carbon pollution. - Redlining and segregation have resulted in more affordable neighborhoods, like East Palo Alto, Belle Haven, and North Fair Oaks that are closer to freeways and more harmed by pollution. - A lack of resource hubs, such as cooling centers, in low-income communities to help mitigate extreme heat day health stressors experienced by the unhoused and other vulnerable populations. - The potential for economic strain on low-income families and small businesses that do not have the resources to adapt to climate impacts such as rising sea levels on the one hand and new climate and air pollution policies and regulations on the other.
+This will become increasingly problematic as temperatures rise over time due to carbon pollution. - Redlining and segregation have resulted in more affordable neighborhoods, like East Palo Alto, Belle Haven, and North Fair Oaks that are closer to freeways and more harmed by pollution. - A lack of resource hubs, such as cooling centers (typically an air-conditioned or cooled building that has been designated as a site to provide respite and safety during extreme heat), in low-income communities to help mitigate extreme heat day health stressors experienced by the unhoused and other vulnerable populations (Widerynski et al., 2017). - The potential for economic strain on low-income families and small businesses that do not have the resources to adapt to climate impacts such as rising sea levels on the one hand and new climate and air pollution policies and regulations on the other.